JohannesDeml/NetworkBenchmarkDotNet/README.md

 * Creation, Connection and Disconnection and Disposal of the Server and Clients is not included in the performance benchmarks, but is included in the Garbage benchmark.
 * Since the clients and the server run on the same machine, there is a lot less network latency as in a real world application.
 On the other hand, the CPU pressure is a lot higher than for a normal server, since all the clients get there own threads and run on the same machine.
 Take the results with a grain of salt.
 * To access the Garbage results, you can use [PerfView](https://github.com/microsoft/perfview) to open the `.nettrace` files.
-* KCP has been recently added and might have some room for improvements.
+* Kcp2k has been recently added and might have some room for improvements.
 Especially using `Thread.Sleep` on Windows creates [noticeable delays](https://social.msdn.microsoft.com/Forums/vstudio/en-US/facc2b57-9a27-4049-bb32-ef093fbf4c29/threadsleep1-sleeps-for-156-ms?forum=clr).
+For now it is excluded of the predefined benchmarks, until its execution and cleanup are improved.